Telegraphy: Electrical telegraph

 The early ideas for an electric telegraph included in 1753 using electrostatic deflections of pith balls, proposals for electrochemical bubbles in acid by Campillo in 1804 and von Sömmering in 1809.
 The first experimental system over a substantial distance was by Ronalds in 1816 using an electrostatic generator.
 Ronalds offered his invention to the British Admiralty, but it was rejected as unnecessary, the existing optical telegraph connecting the Admiralty in London to their main fleet base in Portsmouth being deemed adequate for their purposes.
 As late as 1844, after the electrical telegraph had come into use, the Admiralty's optical telegraph was still used, although it was accepted that poor weather ruled it out on many days of the year.
-France had an extensive optical telegraph dating from Napoleonic times and was even slower to take up electrical systems.
+France had an extensive optical telegraph system dating from Napoleonic times and was even slower to take up electrical systems.

 Eventually, electrostatic telegraphs were abandoned in favour of electromagnetic systems.
 An early experimental system (Schilling, 1832) led to a proposal to establish a telegraph between St Petersburg and Kronstadt, but it was never completed.
 The first operative electric telegraph (Gauss and Weber, 1833) connected Göttingen Observatory to the Institute of Physics about 1 km away during experimental investigations of the geomagnetic field.